 A seven-week intensive program where project teams conduct rigorous customer discovery and development, to solidify the target market for their commercial venture.
 NSF I-Corps is held 12 times a year.

-A four month program where project teams build out their startup business models, begin to acquire customers, and prepare for fundraising.
+A six-month program where project teams build out their startup business models, begin to acquire customers, and prepare for fundraising.
 TVA will be held approximately once a year.

 - What you'll learn/accomplish: Solidify your business model (revenue streams, cost structures, customer relationships, key partnerships and more), develop your go-to-market strategy, and receive guidance while you begin to acquire customers or otherwise advance your venture and technology in preparation for launch.
 Explore/prepare for fundraising via monthly meetings with venture capital investors, and dedicated support to apply for SBIR/STTR grants,

 - Who it's led by: The Directors and Principals of NYU's Entrepreneurial Institute and Innovation Venture Fund, as well as expert entrepreneur mentors and venture capitalists from around the country

 - Funding: Receive a $50,000 grant from the NYU Entrepreneurial Institute